mnot/I-D/for-the-users/draft.md

 This document was influenced by many discussions, both inside and outside of the IETF and IAB.
 In particular, Edward Snowden's comments regarding the priority of end users at IETF 93 and the WHATWG's Priority of Constituencies for HTML were both influential.

-Many people gave feedback and input, including Harald Alvestrand, Mohamed Boucadair, Stephen Farrell, Joe Hildebrand, Lee Howard, Russ Housley, Niels ten Oever, Mando Rachovitsa, Martin Thomson, Brian Trammell, John Klensin, Eliot Lear, and Ted Hardie.
+Many people gave feedback and input, including Harald Alvestrand, Mohamed Boucadair, Stephen Farrell, Joe Hildebrand, Lee Howard, Russ Housley, Niels ten Oever, Mando Rachovitsa, Martin Thomson, Brian Trammell, John Klensin, Eliot Lear, Ted Hardie, and Jari Arkko.